RisingOrchards/igorbox_support/docs/contact.md

 ## Email

-If its outside of normal support hours, or you prefer to email us, you can email us at [help@igorbox.com](mailto:help@igorbox.com).
+If it's outside of normal support hours, or you prefer to email us, you can email us at [help@igorbox.com](mailto:help@igorbox.com).

 ## Phone